petch24096666/NocNocAssignment/README.md

 ## Run

-To Run this project run this command in terminal at file floder
+To Run this project run this command in terminal at file folder

 ```bash
   robot TestHomepage.robot